Monday, February 19, 2007

 Live and learn.

-Here's this weeks Pembroke strip.
+Here's a Pembroke strip.
 First published in 1985, I run it here to commemorate the current spate of weather that grips this neck of the woods.

 Staying warm, and humble, on South Mountain.